whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 2. _Intentionally Avoiding Causes of Past Conflicts:_ The founders studied causes of past conflicts and created a Grand Council that helped resolve disputes, among other functions.[xxx-basic call to consciousness|p34]

-3. _Acknowledging the Earth's Needs:_ The Haudenosaunee take the nonhumans' needs into account, embracing strict laws of conservation and carefully avoid degrading the land.[xxx-basic call to consciousness|p104]
+3. _Acknowledging the Earth's Needs:_ The Haudenosaunee take the nonhumans' needs into account.
+They embrace strict laws of conservation and carefully avoid degrading the land.[xxx-basic call to consciousness|p104]

     As a result, in traditional times the Haudenosaunee lived with an "almost unimaginable abundance... of nuts, berries, roots, and herbs... the rivers teemed with fish and the forest and its meadows abounded with game..."[xxx-basic call to consciousness|p104]